kai13xd/Freighter/README.md

 - [VSCode](https://code.visualstudio.com/): Personal perferred code editor that is feature rich thanks to the community.
 - [Ghidra](https://ghidra-sre.org/): A GameCube modder's best friend

+# Building

+Freighter uses poetry to build distributions to upload to PyPI.

+- `pip install poetry`
+- `pip install poetry-dynamic-versioning`

+After installing poetry you can install freighter from source by running `poetry install`.
+By default it will install freighter and its dependencies into its own .venv container from which you can debug.

+Alternatively you can set poetry's config to disable virtual environments to install dirty builds globally by running `poetry config virtualenvs.create false`.

+You can delete venvs with `poetry env remove <venv name>` or `poetry env remove --all`

+Distributable wheels can be made with `poetry build`

+For more documentation about poetry visit this link: https://python-poetry.org/docs/

 # Command Line

 After installation open your cli of choice and enter `freighter`